bulletinofcutefemboys/formanthics/README.md

-# mathantics
-Mathantics is a set of roblox Luau libraries based in the luau interpreted language used for my incremental game.
+Mathantics is a set of roblox Luau libraries based in the luau interpreted language and used for my incremental game on roblox.
 It includes, Mathantics and it is integrated with nETN (WIP)

 Here are the descriptions of both libraries: